-- 1. The competition is open to students who will be in Years 10 and 13 in the academic year September 2024 to July 2025. - 2.
+- 1. The competition is open to students who will be in Years 10 and 13. - 2.
 Entrants will have to create a 5 minute speech on the set question: How important are personal and public records as evidence for explaining the story, or stories, of your local area?
 Students must demonstrate research as well as historical arguments. - 3.
 Entrants may be penalised if their speech exceeds the 5 minute limit. - 4.
 Judges may ask one or two post-presentation questions. - 5.
 The judges' decision will be final.